Porphyrios of Kafsokalyvia: Biography

 With the outbreak of World War II, St. Porphyrios became a hospital chaplain in Athens, namely the Polyclinic Hospital, which he served for around 33 years, from 1940 to 1973.
 During his time there, he was allowed to also serve the Church of Saint Gerasimos by the Professor of Canon Law, Amilkas Alivizatos, and also aided in the renewal of the Church of Saint Nicholas in Kallisia.
 While working as a chaplain, he had also suffered various afflictions, including a fractured leg, kidney troubles, and a coma.

 Following his service as a chaplain, he worked to accomplish his goal of establishing a convent, initially in 1955 with the Holy Monastery of Pendeli, to no success.
-By 1981, St. Porphyrios had his convent, the Holy Convent of the Transfiguration of the Savior, recognized by Presidential decree, and although construction work began in 1980, the foundations were not laid until February 1990.
+By 1981, St. Porphyrios had his convent, the Holy Convent of the Transfiguration of the Saviour, recognized by Presidential decree, and although construction work began in 1980, the foundations were not laid until February 1990.
 Between this time, in 1984, he returned to Mt.
 Athos, and resumed living in the same cell he occupied prior to his leave.
 His physical health continued to deteriorate, suffering from a hernia which persisted until his death, a heart attack, and blindness in 1987 caused by a botched operation on his left eye.
 It was on Mt.
 Athos where he spent the rest of his life, and wished to have a quiet death, preparing a farewell letter for his spiritual children to avoid a crowd.
 He died on December 2, 1991, at 4:31 AM, surrounded by a few monks of the holy skete of Kavsokalyvia, and had his death announced at the dawn of December 3.

-Canonization
+Canonisation

 Through his role as a spiritual father, Elder Porphyrios became known to an ever-wider circle of Orthodox followers, and his sainthood was declared by the synod of the Ecumenical Patriarchate on November 27, 2013.
 In 2014, the Holy Synod of the Russian Orthodox Church decreed that St. Porphyrios' name be added to their church calendar and commemorated on December 2.
 In 2017, the holy synod of the Romanian Orthodox Church also added him to their calendar on December 2.
-St. Porphyrios, similar to other canonized saints, has his own Akathist that is sung on December 2, his commemoration and feast day.
+St. Porphyrios, similar to other canonised saints, has his own Akathist that is sung on December 2, his commemoration and feast day.
 Several compilations of stories and sayings attributed to him have been published since his commemoration as a saint.

 On April 17, 2019, the Chapel of Saint Porphyrios was inaugurated by Metropolitan Panteleimon of Maroneia and Komotini, for the social houses of Agios Stylianos Parish of Komotini.
 Then, in December 2019, Metropolitan Andrei of Cluj dedicated the chapel of the Rebra-Parva monastery, found in Romania's Bistrița-Năsăud county, to Saint Porphyrios.
 In January 2021, an Orthodox, English language, multicultural mission parish dedicated to Saint Porphyrios was formed in Lanark County, Ontario, under Fr.
 Peter (Craig) Bowers, of the Patriarchate of Constantinople.